oracle/db-sharding/docker-based-sharding-deployment/README.md

 12. [Copyright](#copyright)

 ### Create Oracle Global Service Manager Image
-**IMPORTANT:** You will have to provide the installation binaries of Oracle Global Service Manager Oracle Database 19c  (19.3) for Linux x86-64 and put them into the `dockerfiles/<version>` folder.
+**IMPORTANT:** You will have to provide the installation binaries of Oracle Global Service Manager Oracle Database 21c (21.3) or 19c (19.3) for Linux x86-64 and put them into the `dockerfiles/<version>` folder.
 You only need to provide the binaries for the edition you are going to install.
 The binaries can be downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html).
 You also have to make sure to have internet connectivity for yum.
 **Note:** You must not uncompress the binaries.

 The `buildContainerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call `docker build` with their preferred set of parameters.
 Before you build the image make sure that you have provided the installation binaries and put them into the right folder.
-Go into the **dockerfiles** folder and run the **buildContainerImage.sh** the script as root or with sudo privileges:
+Go into the **dockerfiles** folder and run the **buildContainerImage.sh** the script as root or with sudo privileges.
+For example: For 21c, use the below command:

 ```
 ./buildContainerImage.sh -v (Software Version)
-./buildContainerImage.sh -v 19.3.0
+./buildContainerImage.sh -v 21.3.0
 ```
 For detailed usage of command, please execute following command:
 ```
 ./buildContainerImage.sh -h
 ```
 ### Create Oracle Database Image
-To build Oracle Sharding on docker/container, you need to download and build Oracle 19.3 Database image, please refer [README.MD](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md) of Oracle Single Database available on Oracle GitHub repository.
+To build Oracle Sharding on docker container, you need to download and build Oracle Database image for the required version, please refer [README.MD](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md) of Oracle Single Database available on Oracle GitHub repository.

 **Note**: You just need to create the image as per the instructions given in [README.MD](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md) but you will create the container as per the steps given in this document under [Create Containers](#create-containers) section.

 ### Create Extended Oracle Database Image with Sharding Feature
 After creating the base image using buildContainerImage.sh in the previous step, use buildExtensions.sh present under the extensions folder to build an extended image that will include the Sharding Feature.
 Please refer [README.MD](https://github.com/oracle/docker-images/blob/main/OracleDatabase/SingleInstance/extensions/README.md) of extensions folder of Oracle Single Database available on Oracle GitHub repository.

-For example:
+For example: To extend the 21.3 Database Image with Sharding Feature, use the command like below:
 ```
-./buildExtensions.sh -a -x sharding -b oracle/database:19.3.0-ee  -t oracle/database-ext-sharding:19.3.0-ee
+./buildExtensions.sh -a -x sharding -b oracle/database:21.3.0-ee  -t oracle/database-ext-sharding:21.3.0-ee

 Where:
 "-x sharding"					is to specify to have sharding feature in the extended image
-"-b oracle/database:19.3.0-ee" 			is to specify the Base image created in previous step
+"-b oracle/database:21.3.0-ee" 			is to specify the Base image created in previous step
-"oracle/database-ext-sharding:19.3.0-ee"	is to specify the name:tag for the extended image with Sharding Feature
+"oracle/database-ext-sharding:21.3.0-ee"	is to specify the name:tag for the extended image with Sharding Feature
 ```

 ### Create Network Bridge